-The information provided in a UDDI registration can be used to perform three types of searches:
+The information provided in a UDDI registry can be used to perform three types of searches:

-- 1. White pages search -- containing address, contact, and known identifiers.
-For example, search for a business that you already know something about, such as its name or some unique ID. - Yellow pages topical search -- containing industrial categories based on standard classifications, such as NAICS, ISO-3166, and UNSPSC. - 3.
-Green pages service search -- containing technical information about Web Services that are exposed by a business, including references to specifications of interfaces for Web Services, as well as support for pointers to various file and URL-based discovery mechanisms.
+- White pages search-address, contact, and known identifiers.
+For example, search for a business that you already know something about, such as its name or some unique identifier (ID). - Yellow pages topic search-industrial categories based on standard classifications, such as NAICS, ISO-3166, and UNSPSC. - Green pages service search-technical information about Web Services that are exposed by a business, including references to specifications of interfaces for Web Services, as well as support for pointers to various file and URL-based discovery mechanisms.

-UDDI uses standards-based technologies, such as common Internet protocols (TCP/IP and HTTP), XML, and SOAP, which is a specification for using XML in simple message-based exchanges.
+A UDDI registry uses standards-based technologies, such as common Internet protocols (TCP/IP and HTTP), XML, and SOAP, which is a specification for using XML in simple message-based exchanges.
 UDDI is a standard Web Services description format and Web Services discovery protocol; a UDDI registry can contain metadata for any type of service, with best practices already defined for those described by Web Services Description Language (WSDL).